 Even as WordPress Core continues to expand its support for new versions of PHP, there is no intention of abandoning support for older versions until usage numbers show that the impact on users will be minimal.

-Upgrade statistics compiled days after the WordPress 5.0 release reported that roughly 85 % of WordPress 5.0 users were running their sites on PHP versions of 5.6 or above, which makes a small amount of the active WordPress community that will see these warnings in the first place.
+Upgrade stats compiled days after the 5.0 release of WordPress had reported that roughly 85% of the users were already running their websites on PHP 5.6 or above.
+This goes to show that a small amount of the active community takes note of these warnings in general.

 We’ve seen that this notice has had a great impact and we now have less than half of the PHP 5.2 users WP core has.
 As annoying as it is, it’s working.
 Which is why I wouldn’t bet on the core team doing anything different than what we do.

-This initiative, called the Yoast WHIP project, proved that asking users (or “bothering” them, as Yoast says, in the original Trac ticket they wrote about merging the WHIP into WordPress core)—to upgrade could actually make a change in a meaningful way.
+This initiative was named the Yoast WHIP project and it proves that “bothering” (as de Valk calls, in the original Trac ticket they wrote about merging the WHIP into WordPress core) users to upgrade could actually lead to a change that makes everything better for everyone.

-As a result of WHIP, along with the positive uptick in the number of PHP upgrades, the Servehappy project was launched in mid-2017.
+As a result of the WHIP project, alongside the positive uptick in the PHP upgrade count, the Servehappy project has been launched in the middle of 2017.